mcdermottLab/auditory_attention/README.md

     - `eval_sim_array_spotlight_experiment_v02.py` is used to simulate experiment 7.
     - `get_acts_for_tuning_and_selection_analysis.py` is used to obtain model activations for the stage of selection analysis (figure 5 and supplementary figure 5).

+- all `*.sh` scripts show examples of how corresponding `.py` scripts were exectued on the OpenMind compute cluster, indluding compute resource requirments.

 ## Requirements

 Create a conda environment including the packages in requirements.txt to run model training, evaluation and plotting scripts.